jamesedra/Book-Marker/README.md

 - You can save the state of the application by clicking the Save button from the main window.
 - You can reload the state of the application by clicking the Load button from the main window.

+## Phase 4: Task 3
+- There are some classes that I would like to do some refactoring in once I have the time.
+First is the BookMarkerGUI class, which can be improved by its design and readability.
+While at first, I managed to split the methods into smaller parts to improve the readability of the class, the initializeFrame() and initializeButton() methods can still be improved (an example of it would be creating a method for the toolPanel.add() lines instead of just placing them all in the initializeFrame() method).

+- I have tried splitting up the BookMarkerGUI class into separate classes to shorten the code.
+This made my project have additional classes in the ui folder such as the BookAdder, BookRemover, OpenLibrary, etc. What I first would like to refactor from those classes is that, since I was focusing more on finishing the functionality of the program itself, I placed all the methods that I needed to run in the ActionPerformed() method (or a helper method that has 30 more lines of code).
+I would like to cut those down into smaller pieces to also improve the readability of the code.
+I also noticed late that I might have done unnecessary imports to those classes such as ‘ui.BookMarkerGUI.book’ in the BookAdder class.
+It does not have to be called from the BookMarkerGUI class at all, while also adding unnecessary complexity that even shows in the UML diagram.